vvuksan/fantomTest/README.md

 Installation
 ============

-* Download and install PhantomJS from http://www.phantomjs.org/.
-Install it in e.g. /opt/phantomjs.
 * Install PHP scripts somewhere in the Web Server HTDOCS area e.g. /var/www/fantomtest
 * Configure conf.php.
 In most cases you will only need to configure the location of phantomjs binary e.g.